 The choice of whether you want to invest in a mutual fund or a fixed deposit is ultimately dependent on your risk appetite.

-Thus, for those seeking a safe, low-risk investment, it is better to opt for fixed deposits.
+Thus, it is better to opt for fixed deposits for those seeking a safe, low-risk investment.
 Bajaj Finance Fixed Deposits offer stable and assured returns with the best fixed deposit interest rates.

 With the highest safety ratings of FAAA by CRISIL and MAAA by ICRA, Bajaj Finance is one of the safest FD issuers for you.
 You can also reap the benefit of lucrative interest rates and the flexibility to invest from the comfort of your home.

-Make a smart investment choice with a Bajaj Finance Fixed Deposit, and start investing with just Rs.
-25000.
+Make a smart investment choice with a Bajaj Finance Fixed Deposit and start investing with just Rs.
+15,000.
+You can easily calculate your returns by using an FD calculator.